-To protect the kernel memory from the attacks in the wild, commodity OSes have adopted KASLR, which is proven to be a practical defense mechanism against many memory corruption attacks.
-In this paper, we introduced DrK, a timing side channel attack that almost perfectly de-randomized KASLR using the Intel CPU's new instruction set, TSX.
-Our evaluation showed DrK was much better than the prior side channel attack in terms of precision, platform independence, covertness, and speed.
-We further analyzed which architectural characteristics exposed such timing differences and proposed a few hardware modifications to eliminate it.
+To protect the kernel memory from attacks in the wild, commodity OSes have adopted KASLR, which is proven to be a practical defense mechanism against many memory corruption attacks.
+In this paper, we introduced DrK, a timing side channel attack that almost perfectly de-randomizes KASLR using the Intel CPU's new instruction set, TSX.
+Our evaluation shows DrK is much better than the prior side channel attack in terms of precision, platform independence, covertness, and speed.
+We further analyzed which architectural characteristics exposed such timing differences and proposed some countermeasures to eliminate it.